ddhaval04/Zillow-Kaggle-Competition/README.md

 # Overview

 This is the code for my submission in the Kaggle Zillow's Home Value Prediction competition.
-The solution at the time of the competition was ranked in the Top 20%.
+The solution at the time of the competition was ranked in the *Top 20%*.

 # Challenge